N. Oregon Coast's Rockaway Beach Has a Geologic, Land-Altering Surprise

 “It's pretty far out and pretty deep,” Horning said.
 “Since the bar is high, at low tide it makes the shoreline appear to stick farther out into the ocean.”

-It's possible it's made of gravel as well, which could be eroding off the rock quite a bit.
+It's possible it's made of gravel as well, which could be erosion of rock coming off the Twins.
 The structure is about 45 million years old, having been created by a super lava flow that trudged this way from some three hundred miles to the east, from the same crack in the Earth that now fuels Yellowstone National Park.
 (Tectonic plate movement over those millions of years caused the land to shift well to the west, while the crack at Yellowstone stayed in the same place.)

 Twin Rocks was once part of something much bigger, but millions upon millions of years of geologic movement and then wave action whittled it away into its current form.